lightscapevr/website/markdown/drawing.md

 ### Canceling any action
 How to end or stop doing an action.

-* To end an action you don't want to finish, press the **⋮ menu button**.
+* To end an action you don't want to finish, press the **⋮ tools button**.
 This button is shown in red when clicking it will cancel an action in progress.

 ### Setting lengths
 * When dragging out a length like when using the **Line** or **Push/Pull** tools, the length snaps to logical increments depending on the current scale.
 If you are zoomed out the length might snap to the nearest meter.
 If you are zoomed in the length might snap to the nearest mm.